agorzawski/pychiver/SAVEANDRESTORE.md

                                  newName="Values From the DB",
                                  newDescription="from the tests back on Nov2023")
 ```
+> **Note** at this call a live call (pvget) will be executed to establish types of PVs and their 'now' value(s)

-> Note1: `setValues` does not have to be all PVs, in case manual one `setValue` is not provided
+> Note1: `setValues` does not have to be all PVs, in case user one `setValue` is not provided
 > the one currently fetched from live epics is kept.

+> Note2: There is an ongoing development.
+Only main types of PVs: Scalar, Arrays (Double and Int), Enum
+> are tested and working...

 #### To save them in the service: